tiltowait/oregon-by-night/docs/house-rules.md

 ### 5. Merits & Flaws
 Merit based bonuses of any kind do not stack with each other.
 This includes difficulty reductions and bonus dice that would apply to the same roll.
 Choose one.

 The Merits **Additional Discipline** and **Blessed by St Gustav** provide you with a dot of the Discipline you chose/Auspex (and make those Disciplines in-Clan, as noted in their text) in addition to the three Discipline dots you get at character creation.
-This Merit may only be purchased by Vampires at Character Generation.
+This Merit may only be purchased by Vampires at Character Generation. <u>You may not use Additional Discipline to obtain Spiritus, Bardo, or Ogham.</u>

 **Iron Will:** This merit does not affect Dementation 1 in any way because it is entirely emotional in nature.